One of the most important parts of building any kind of business is testing the market—and memberships are no different.

 Remember: Even negative feedback ultimately helps you improve your product.

-Allow yourself this room for error and opportunity to learn; You can create several iterations of your product as you continue to tackle user issues.
+Allow yourself this room for error and opportunity to learn — you can create several iterations of your product as you continue to tackle user issues.

 Your MVP will help you perfect your vision over time, ensuring that the final product meets your target customer’s needs.